ConsoleMage/smartshop-inventory-system/README.md

 (5 pts) Did you debug errors in SQL queries with Copilot’s assistance?

 Yes.
-There were no bugs or errors, so there was nothing to debug.
+There were no bugs or errors, hence, nothing to debug.

 (5 pts) Did you optimize query performance using Copilot’s suggestions, including indexing and query restructuring?